rogueleaderr/definitive_guide_to_django_deployment_2/README.md

     region = <YOUR REGION HERE, e.g. us-east-1>' > ~/.aws/config

-Now we're going to use a Fabric directive to setup our AWS account[2](#cred_2) by
+Now we're going to use a Fabric directive to setup our AWS account[[4]](#cred_2) by:

 1. Configuring a keypair ssh key that will let us log in to our servers
 2. Setup a security group that defines access rules to our servers

-To use fab directives, go to the directory where our fabfile lives and do
+To use our first fabric directive and setup our AWS account, go to the directory where our fabfile lives and do

     fab setup_aws_account